FIFA 22 | Summer Swaps Tracker Gettoni Scambi Estivi 1

 FIFA 22: Summer Swaps.
-Tracker Gettoni Scambi Estivi 1 (Di venerdì 24 giugno 2022) EA Sports, tramite un breve comunicato, ha annunciato i Summer Swaps per la popolare modalità FIFA 22 Ultimate Team.
+Tracker Gettoni Scambi Estivi 1 (Di mercoledì 29 giugno 2022) EA Sports, tramite un breve comunicato, ha annunciato i Summer Swaps per la popolare modalità FIFA 22 Ultimate Team.
 Arrivano gli Scambi Estivi!
 Un nuovo programma Scambio Gettoni che ti consente di ottenere Gettoni da riscattare in cambio di premi.
 Puoi ottenere fino a 50 Gettoni Scambi Estivi 1 all’interno del gioco da ora fino al termine del programma, il 25 luglio.
 Accedendo a FUT e leggendo questo messaggio hai guadagnato il tuo primo gettone!
 Gli altri saranno disponibili completando vari obiettivi e Sfide Creazione Rosa, e due ti verranno offerti in un pacchetto nel negozio FUT durante la campagna Mutaforma.
-Lista Token Opseth – Primo Gettone riscattabile completando la SBC Sfida ...Leggi su fifaultimateteam
+Lista Token Reid – Primo Gettone riscattabile accedendo a FUT.
+Disponibile ...Leggi su fifaultimateteam

 Pubblicità